 Information on the feather color of a variety of dinosaurs has recently come to light.

 The first color map of an extinct dinosaur showed black-and-white spangles, red coloration and grey body color in a species called Anchiornis.

-Based on the new data from Microraptor and other findings, a complex color repertoire that includes iridescence is likely ancestral to a group of dinosaurs called Paraves that originated at least 140 million years ago.
+Finally, the new data from Microraptor and other findings show a complex color repertoire that includes iridescence.
+They are likely ancestral to a group of dinosaurs called Paraves that originated at least 140 million years ago.
 It includes dinosaurs like Velociraptor as well as Archaeopteryx, Anchiornis and living birds.

 Bottom line: A March 2012 report in the journal Science describes the feathers of the Microraptor, a four-winged dinosaur that lived 120 million years ago.
-The Microraptor’s tail was narrow and adorned with a pair of streamer feathers, which suggests the importance of display in the early evolution of feathers, say scientists.
+The Microraptor’s tail, narrow and adorned with a pair of streamer feathers, may have attracted mates.
+Scientists believe this implies the importance of display in the early evolution of feathers.